PhonologicalCorpusTools/CorpusTools/index.md

 NOTE 2: When the software is downloaded, you may get a security warning indicating that you have tried to launch an unrecognized app.
 Selecting "Run anyway" should allow PCT to work as expected.

-Download the latest version's installer (PhonologicalCorpusTools_win64_1.1.0.exe) from the Phonological CorpusTools page on GitHub (https://github.com/PhonologicalCorpusTools/CorpusTools/releases).
+Download the latest version's installer (should be a file ending in .exe) from the Phonological CorpusTools page on GitHub (https://github.com/PhonologicalCorpusTools/CorpusTools/releases).
 Double-click this file to install PCT to your computer.
 It can then be run the same as any other program, via Start -> Programs.

 ### Mac OS X (requires 10.8 or higher)

 NOTE 1: When the software is downloaded, you may get a security warning indicating that you have tried to launch an unrecognized app.
 If you Ctrl-click on the application and select "Open," you should be able to override the security warning and use PCT normally.

-Download the file 'Phonological.CorpusTools-1.1.0.dmg' from the Phonological CorpusTools page on GitHub (https://github.com/PhonologicalCorpusTools/CorpusTools/releases).
+Download the latest version's installer (should be a file ending in .dmg) from the Phonological CorpusTools page on GitHub (https://github.com/PhonologicalCorpusTools/CorpusTools/releases).
 You can then double-click this file to run Phonological CorpusTools.
 You can move the icon to your toolbar like any other application.

 ### Linux